What kind of product or service is this?

 - SSN is not collected.

-- Medical records and health care insurance or other PHI is not collected.
+- Medical records and health care insurance or other PHI are not collected.

-- The student’s first and last name are collected so that they may be identified within the system by their course faculty.
+- The student’s first and last names are collected so that they may be identified within the system by their course faculty.
 This directory information is encrypted at-rest.

 Is there data that students input or create during the course of using the product?

-- Use of the product generates data describing the user’s interactions with the Shadow Health DCE assignments, i.e. questions asked, examinations performed on the virtual patient characters.
+- The use of the product generates data describing the user’s interactions with the Shadow Health DCE assignments, i.e. questions asked, examinations performed on the virtual patient characters.

 - Users write documentation of virtual patient findings as part of the DCE assignments.